 Office: BH 424

 Autobiographical memory for media experiences.
 This project assesses people's memory for their own experiences of consuming media, for example, watching a movie.
 It examines not only memory for the content of the film or program but also for the social experience of viewing, the thoughts and emotions remembered as experienced while watching, and the consequences of viewing that are remembered.
-This research has been a useful complement to more traditional laboratory and field studies of media effects.
-In the past this project has looked at violent and romantic movies, sporting events, and media messages about smoking and memory for music.
-A current project examining how and why people quote movies in social conversations and how people comprehend and remember emotion of characters from film.
+In the past this project has looked at violent and romantic movies, sporting events, and media messages about smoking.
+Currently, he is examining how and why people quote movies in social conversations and how people comprehend and remember emotion of characters from film.

 Studies of bilingual language processing.
-Dr. Harris has done several studies of language comprehension and memory for materials in Spanish, and other languages, as well as English.
-He has also studied information processing in bilinguals, particularly Spanish-English speakers, and processing of words that are either cognates or false cognates across two languages.
+Dr. Harris has done several studies of language comprehension and memory in bilinguals, particularly Spanish-English speakers.
 One recent project of Dr. Harris' studies the role of working memory capacity on comprehension of inferences from reading text written in one's second language.
-Another project looks at how we acquire information from various combinations of languages in the soundtrack and captions of subtitled films.
+Another project looks at how we acquire information and emotion from various combinations of languages in the soundtrack and captions of subtitled films.

 In addition to empirical research, Dr. Harris is the author of two textbooks in multiple editions and the editor of several books of readings.
 He also leads occasional community workshops on critical viewing, media literacy, and managing television in the home.
 He and his students have authored several book chapters on psychology and media.